vjy02/culinary-ai/README.md

 some of their favorite recipes.

 ## Status
-[Name of project] is still in progress. `Version 2` will be out later.
+CulinaryAI is still in progress. `Version 2` will be out later.

 ## Credits
 List of contriubutors: